 9) What kind of meditation is right for you?
 That depends.

 “Mindfulness” is a big umbrella that covers many different kinds of practice.
-A 2016 study compared four different types of
+A 2016 study compared four different types of meditation, and found that they each have their own unique benefits.

 During body scan, for example, participants saw the biggest increases in how aware they were of their bodies (unsurprisingly) and the sharpest decline in the number of thoughts they were having, particularly negative thoughts and thoughts related to the past and future.
 Loving-kindness meditation led to the greatest boost in their feelings of warmth and positive thoughts about others.
 Meanwhile, observing-thought meditation seemed to increase participants’ awareness of their thoughts the most.
 Previous research also suggests that observing-thought meditation has an advantage in reducing our judgmental attitude toward others.